wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 pod install
 ```

-The above command will download all required dependencies including, flutter, permissions handler, and client SDK.
+The above command will download all required dependencies including, `Flutter`, permissions handler, and `Client SDK`.

-Open `Runner.xcworkspace` in Xcode and run the app to verify that the above setup was performed correctly.
+Open `Runner.xcworkspace` in `Xcode` and run the app to verify that the above setup was performed correctly.

 ## Two-way Flutter/iOS Communication

-Currently, Client SDK is not available as a Flutter package, so we will have to use [Android native Client SDK](https://developer.nexmo.com/client-sdk/setup/add-sdk-to-your-app/ios) and communicate between iOS and Flutter using [MethodChannel](https://api.flutter.dev/flutter/services/MethodChannel-class.html) - this way, Flutter will call Android methods, iOS will call Flutter methods.
+Currently, `Client SDK` is not available as a `Flutter` package, so we will have to use [Android native Client SDK](https://developer.nexmo.com/client-sdk/setup/add-sdk-to-our-app/ios) and communicate between `iOS` and `Flutter` using [MethodChannel](https://api.flutter.dev/flutter/services/MethodChannel-class.html) - this way, `Flutter` will call Android methods, `iOS` will call `Flutter` methods.

-Flutter code will be stored in the `lib/main.dart` file, while iOS native code will be stored in the `ios/Runner/AppDelegate.swift` file.
+Flutter code will be stored in the `lib/main.dart` file, while `iOS` native code will be stored in the `ios/Runner/AppDelegate.swift` file.

 ## Init Flutter Application